buswedg/windows-helpers/network-adapter-manager/README.md

-# Store-App-Uninstaller
+# Network-Adapter-Manager

-Configures a list of network adapters using Powershell.
+Configure a set of network adapters using Powershell.

 ## Usage